bureado/awesome-software-supply-chain-security/README.md

 This section includes: package management, library management, dependency management, vendored dependency management, by-hash searches, package, library and dependency naming, library behavior labeling, library publishing, registries and repositories, publishing gates and scans, dependency lifecycle.

+* Online services that help understand what a specific dependency _is_ (usually feeding it a package identifier, such as `purl`, CPE or another form of `ecosystem:name:version`, or alternatively via hash):
+  * [NSRL](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents): hashes for [COTS software](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents), well-integrated in tooling from [sleuthkit/hfind](http://manpages.ubuntu.com/manpages/bionic/man1/hfind.1.html) to [nsrllookup](https://github.com/rjhansen/nsrllookup)
+  * A source that can be queried via a public API (HTTP and DNS!) and can be more open source-aware is [CIRCL hashlookup](https://www.circl.lu/services/hashlookup/)
+  * [Repology](https://repology.org/) has legendary coverage for Linux packages across multiple distribution; its [repology-updater](https://github.com/repology/repology-updater) and other infrastructure pieces are open source.
+It provides an updater for [WikiData](https://github.com/repology/repology-wikidata-bot) which also has properties of interest for the supply chain security domain.
+  * Tidelift's [libraries.io](https://libraries.io/) provides an [API](https://libraries.io/api) and supports over 30 package ecosystems
+  * The [Software Heritage Project]() has massive ingestion capabilities and [offers an API](https://archive.softwareheritage.org/api/1/known/doc/) which can efficiently check whether a hash is known, and provide certain information on the file if so
+  * [ClearlyDefined](https://docs.clearlydefined.io/using-data) provides licensing information for open source components, given their coordinates

 ### SBOM

 This section includes: package/library scanners and detectors, SBOM formats, standards, authoring and validation, and a few applications.